dimsome/com-bridge/README.md

 It is core to our protocol and relies on the security of the Chainlink network.

-### Arbitrum Testnet
+### Arbitrum

-The contracts are deployed on the Arbitrum Testnet with the following addresses:
+The contracts are deployed on the **Arbitrum Goerli** Testnet with the following addresses:

 - Meow Token:
 - CrossChainSwapper:

 Meow tokens can be bridge from Arbitrum testnet to

-### Linea testnet
+### Polygon

-The contracts are deployed on the Linea testnet with the following addresses:
+The contracts are deployed on the **Polygon Mumbai** Testnet with the following addresses:

 - Meow Token:
 - CrossChainSwapper:

+Meow tokens can be bridge from Arbitrum testnet to

+Additionally, contracts are deployed on **Polygon zkEVM Testnet** with the following addresses:

+- Meow Token:
+- CrossChainSwapper:

 (Bridging not possible at the moment, only base contracts deployed because of missing crosschain messaging protocol)

-### Scroll Sepolia
+### Linea

-The contracts are deployed on the Scroll testnet with the following addresses:
+The contracts are deployed on the **Linea Testnet** with the following addresses:

 - Meow Token:
 - CrossChainSwapper:

 (Bridging not possible at the moment, only base contracts deployed because of missing crosschain messaging protocol)

-### Mantle testnet
+### Scroll

-The contracts are deployed on the Mantle testnet with the following addresses:
+The contracts are deployed on the **Scroll Sepolia Testnet** with the following addresses:

 - Meow Token:
 - CrossChainSwapper:

 (Bridging not possible at the moment, only base contracts deployed because of missing crosschain messaging protocol)

-### Celo testnet
+### Mantle

-The contracts are deployed on the Celo testnet with the following addresses:
+The contracts are deployed on the **Mantle Testnet** with the following addresses:

 - Meow Token:
 - CrossChainSwapper:

 (Bridging not possible at the moment, only base contracts deployed because of missing crosschain messaging protocol)

+### Celo

+The contracts are deployed on the **Celo Testnet** with the following addresses:

+- Meow Token:
+- CrossChainSwapper:

+(Bridging not possible at the moment, only base contracts deployed because of missing crosschain messaging protocol)

-### Base testnet
+### Base

-The contracts are deployed on the Base testnet with the following addresses:
+The contracts are deployed on the **Base Testnet** with the following addresses:

 - Meow Token:
 - CrossChainSwapper: